oliver4888/ObsidianDiscord/README.md

   - [ ] Allow players to link their Discord accounts to a MC account
   - [ ] Use MC names when sending messages from Discord
   - [ ] Use Discord webhooks to send MC => Discord messages with the authors Discord pfp and username
+    - [x] Fallback to their MC avatar face when the account isn't linked
 - [x] Bot status
   - [x] Player count and TPS in the bot's status
   - [x] Customizable message format